Zargith/Carapuce_Discord_JS_bot/README.md

 # Carapuce JS Bot Discord

+This repository is for my personnal discord bot.
+I've mostly did it by myself and most of string are inn French.

-Need to have a config.json file like the following:
+The bot needs to have a config.json file like the following:

 ```json
 {